 Better to use HUMINT by asking a local human like me.

-How did I learn a truth that evaded reporters?
+How did I learn a truth that evaded western reporters?
 Simply by being in Vancouver having supper with a man who was responsible for making sure the Russian mariners had scrubbed their freighters clean.
 No invasive moths allowed!
-My dinner guest told me, that the Russians told him, that our reporters were totally wrong.
+My dinner guest told me, that the Russians told him, that the reporters were telling us nonsense.

 To best evaluate the danger of separatism, it might help to combine human intelligence with what we know of human nature.
 Or rather, could know.
-Everybody “knows” that business executives and other high performers in the work force will leave their jobs if it rationally makes sense to do so.
+Everybody “knows” that business executives will leave their jobs if they should.
 Maybe not.
 While it is widely believed that folks will leave an unethical, or toxic, work place this belief is wrong.
 In What Should I Do With My Life by Po Branson, a series of in-depth interviews showed Po that people stick around.
 They don’t leave a job unless it becomes personal.
 The boss has to personally insult the them first.
 And then, being high achievers, they do well elsewhere, perhaps with their own business.

 Canada’s last prime minister, Trudeau, was stupid in many ways.
 Today, Sunday, is National Indigenous Peoples Day, and Prime Minister Carney is visiting an indigenous museum in Nanaimo.
 How nice.
 But when PM Trudeau instigated the first ever National Truth and Reconciliation Day, a supposedly important event, important enough to be a federal workers holiday during the workweek… he observed the day not with a cheerful speech at an event… but by escaping off to Tofino to go surf.
 People noticed.
 Like I said, stupid.